abdenour234/Apercu_du_Marche_de_l_Emploi_Un_Pipeline-ET_-Automatise_avec_Snowflake_Azure_Power-BI/README.md

 ## 🛠️ Tools Used
 - **Python** : Used for scripting and data manipulation.
 - **Pandas** : Employed for data transformation and cleaning.
+- **Scipy/Regular Expression** : Used for extracting relevent informations from Job's Description.
 - **Azure Blob Storage** :  Used for storing raw and cleaned datasets.
+- **Docker** : Used for Creating Isolated Environment For our Project .
+- **Azure Vm** : Used for hosting and runing our containers.
-- **Snowflake Data Warehouse** : The central repository for gold data
+- **Snowflake Data Warehouse** : The central repository for gold data.
+- **Snowpipe** : Used for Automating Data Ingestion into Snowflake.
 - **Apache Airflow** : : Manages and automates the ETL pipeline.
 - **Power BI** : : Creates interactive dashboards and reports.